silnrsi/font-arab-tools/documentation/developer/README.md

 Thank you for your interest in the font-arab-tool Github repository.

-This documentation is a set of markdown pages that can be viewed in any modern web browser.
-The documentation provided here is primarily aimed at Arabic script font developers.
+The documentation provided here is aimed primarily at Arabic script font developers.
+It is formatted in GitHub markdown that can be viewed directly on GitHub or using a standard markdown previewer with a local copy of the repo.

 ### Developer documentation
 - [Definitions](definitions.md) — Definition of terms